Ásbyrgi is the oasis of the north – Odin’s steed created a natural wonder

-Drive from Húsavík on road n0.
-85 (see map below).
-Please note that Asbyrgi has a nice camp site so staying there over night is no problem 🙂
+Drive from Húsavík on road no. 85 (see map below).
+There is nice campsite so staying overnight is no problem 🙂